 King Tópac died in 1493, the year after Columbus had journeyed to the Caribbean.
 Topac's death was followed by a civil war, and emerging as successor was Topac's son, Huayna Cápac.
 Huayna Cápac's empire stretched across more than a thousand miles, north and south.
 South of Cuzco, forest people were making raids into his empire to acquire bronze tools and metal for body ornaments, and in the far north of his empire were rebellions.
 Huayna Capac went north on an expedition.
 There he made minor gains in territory, including an area called Quito.
 He chose to stay in Quito, leaving Cuzco to be run by others.
 And, similar to emperors of Rome during its decline, he surrounded himself with bodyguards who were foreigners.

 The Inca Empire was at its zenith.
 Cuzco was a city of between 100,000 and 300,000 inhabitants.
 It was a city of bureaucrats, guards, servant-slaves (yanaconas) and tribute laborers from the conquered territories, working for the Inca nobility.
-The nobility were seeking new ways of expanding their wealth – land, goods and laborers under their command.
+The nobility was seeking new ways of expanding their wealth – land, goods and laborers under their command.

 Meanwhile, rivalry between the nobles was rising, and Spaniards were expanding into the Caribbean.

 Copyright © 2009-2015 by Frank E. Smitha.
 All rights reserved